atlassian-labs/compiled/packages/eslint-plugin/src/rules/no-invalid-css-map/README.md

 });
 ```

 If you would like to whitelist certain functions (e.g. `token` from `@atlaskit/token`), you can include the names of the functions as part of the `allowedFunctionCalls` argument.
-Each function should be represented as a two-element array, with the first element being the module the function is from, and the second element being the name of the function.
+Each function should be represented as a two-element array, with the first element being the package the function is from, and the second element being the name of the function.

+For example, with the below configuration, the above code example would be okay.

 ```js
 // .eslintrc.js